thibaultlaurens/mean.coffee/README.md

 mean.coffee
 ===========

-inspired by http://mean.io/ but this time with coffeescript - (Mongo, Express, Angular, Node) - A Simple, Scalable and Easy starting point for full stack javascript web development
+(Mongo, Express, Angular, Node) - A Simple, Scalable and Easy starting point for full stack javascript web development inspired by http://mean.io/ everything is written in coffescript